 What Is CLA?

+CLA is an acronym that stands for conjugated linoleic acid.
 Linoleic acid is the most common omega-6 fat, which is an essential fatty acid.
 Conjugated linoleic acid only differs in the placement of the double bonds in it.

 We don’t need to get into organic chemistry here, but just know there are subtle differences.

 To keep it simple, CLA is a version of a healthy essential fatty acid.
+Unlike industrial trans fats linked to health risks, CLA is a naturally occurring trans fat and does not carry the same concerns.

-But, what benefits does CLA have to offer?
+But what benefits does CLA have to offer?
 How can a trans fat support your fitness goals?

 What Are the Benefits of Conjugated Linoleic Acid?